albar965/littlenavmap-manual/src/en/MENUS.rst

 The selected wind source is shown in the tab ``Fuel Report`` in the ``Average wind`` line as well as in all tooltips on wind barbs.

+Manual Wind
+'''''''''''''

+This is the same function as the ``Manual Wind`` button in the ``Fuel Report`` tab.

+This menu item overrides the wind source and allows to set the average wind direction and speed manually.
+Two input fields are shown in the ``Fuel Report`` tab if this is checked.

 Disabled
 ''''''''